 His research has primarily been in the areas of Thermodynamics, Environmental Monitoring and Modeling, and Engineering Education.
 He teaches, or has taught, a variety of courses including Advanced Transport Phenomena, Advanced Phase Equilibria and Advanced Thermodynamics at the graduate level and Thermodynamics, Chemical Engineering Thermodynamics, Chemical Engineering Laboratory, Modeling and Analysis of Engineering Systems, Separation Processes, Strategies of Process Engineering and Fate and Transport of Chemicals in the Environment at the undergraduate level.

 Scott is currently the undergraduate advisor for students working towards a B.S. in Chemical Engineering at USF.
 Appointments for advising can be made using escheduler.

 Scott's office is located in the main Chemical & Biomedical Engineering office in ENC 3400.
-Walk-in office hours for Spring 2016 are:
+Walk-in office hours for Fall 2017 are:

 Scott W. Campbell, Professor Chemical & Biomedical Engineering ENB 118 University of South Florida Tampa, FL 33620

 Physical Office Location: ENC 3405